-Usually, the buy-side analyst uses reports from multiple sell-side analysts, and further the analysis for creating their own reports.
+Usually, the buy-side analyst uses reports from multiple sell-side analysts and furthers the analysis by creating their own reports.

-Also, the job of a sell-side analyst is to determine whether the investment option should be recommended or no, but a buy-side analyst has to move up a notch and understand if the investment option is in line with the company strategy or not.
+Also, the job of a sell-side analyst is to determine whether the investment option should be recommended or not.
+Still, a buy-side analyst must move up a notch and understand whether the investment option is in line with the company’s strategy.

 The question that a sell-side analyst answer is – “Is this stock good?’’ as against a buy-side analyst who answers ‘’ Is this stock good for my company?’’.

-A higher skill set (financial modeling) and knowledge of financial concepts are required for buy-side analysts when compared to their counterparts in the sell side, therefore buy-side analysts usually make more money than sell-side analysts in the industry.
+A higher skill set (financial modeling) and knowledge of financial concepts are required for buy-side analysts when compared to their counterparts on the sell side.
+Therefore buy-side analysts usually make more money than sell-side analysts in the industry.

 In simple terms, buy-side firms are entities that make the actual investment.

-These firms typically are asset management companies, venture capitalists, hedge funds, mutual funds, private equity funds along with institutional buyers and investment advisors.
+These firms typically are asset management firms, venture capitalists, hedge funds, mutual funds, private equity funds, institutional buyers, and investment advisors.